bevyengine/bevy-website/content/learn/book/the-renderer/render-pipelines.md

 ### Extract

 To render an image to the screen, we first have to figure out what is happening in our game!
-We use the Extract step to copy information from the Main `App` and send it into the Render `App`.
+We use the Extract step to copy information from the Main `SubApp` and send it into the Render `SubApp`.
-This is the first thing to occur on every frame, so reducing the amount of information that is copied can be beneficial for improving the performance of your game.
+This happens every frame, so reducing the amount of data that is copied can help improve the performance of your game.

-How do we actually send data to the Render `App`?
+How do we actually send data to the Render `SubApp`?
 One way is to derive the [`ExtractComponent`] trait on a component that we want to transfer.
 This will automatically insert a [`SyncToRenderWorld`] component on an entity that receives the specified component.
 During the [`ExtractSchedule`], entities with the `SyncToRenderWorld` component are copied over into the Render `World`.